Generic Name: rifampin (rif AM pin)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose can cause worsening symptoms such as nausea, vomiting, stomach pain, itching, headache, and lack of energy, leading to loss of consciousness.
+Overdose can cause worsening symptoms such as nausea, vomiting, stomach pain, itching, headache, lack of energy leading to loss of consciousness, and dark or discolored skin, saliva, tears, urine, or stools.

 Avoid drinking alcohol.

-Do not wear contact lenses while you are taking rifampin.
-This medicine may discolor your tears, which could permanently stain soft contact lenses.
+Avoid wearing contact lenses.
+Rifadin may discolor your tears, which could permanently stain soft contact lenses.

 Call your doctor at once if you have: